Pipeline for processing claims

 05 process claims yaml

-This time, we will use the yaml definition of a pipeline, process_claims.yaml, to process the claims.
+This time, we will use the yaml definition of a pipeline, process-claims-pipeline.yaml, to process the claims.

 Here are the main files of the pipeline and what they do: